 Prerequisite: ELEG 4143.
 Continuation of ELEG 4143.
-Design and analysis of analog and digital communication systems, taking into account the effects of Random variables. noise. random analog digital processes. and communication systems in the presence of noise.
+Design and analysis of analog and digital communication systems, taking into account the effects of noise.
+Random variables, random processes, analog and digital communication systems in the presence of noise.
 Lecture three hours.